Protecting De-identified Documents from Search-based Linkage Attacks: Abstract

 \section{Abstract}

 While de-identification models can help conceal the identity of the individual(s) mentioned in a document, they fail to address \textit{linkage risks}, defined as the potential to map the de-identified text back to its source.
 One straightforward way to perform such linkages is to extract phrases from the de-identified document and then check their presence in the original dataset.
 This paper presents a method to counter search-based linkage attacks while preserving the semantic integrity of the text.
 The method proceeds in two steps.
-We first construct an \textit{inverted index} of the N-grams occurring in the document collection, making it possible to efficiently determine which N-grams appear in less than $k$ documents (either alone or in combination with other N-grams).
+We first construct an \textit{inverted index} of the N-grams occurring in the text collection, making it possible to efficiently determine which N-grams appear in less than $k$ documents (either alone or in combination with other N-grams).
 An LLM-based rewriter is then iteratively queried to reformulate those spans until linkage is no longer possible.
-Experimental results on a collection of court cases show that the method is able to effectively prevent search-based linkages while remaining faithful to the original content.
+Experimental results on two datasets (court cases and Wikipedia biographies) show that the rewriting method can effectively prevent search-based linkages while remaining faithful to the original content.
+However, we also highlight that linkages remain feasible with the help of more advanced, semantics-oriented approaches.